nf-core/nanostring/docs/usage.md

 > ⚠️ If you want to use other metadata in your samplesheet than the one shown in the section [Full samplesheet](#full-samplesheet), please make sure to specify the `yml` file with all endogenous genes or a subset of it.

+Per default, the `SAMPLE_ID` column will be used for the rows in the generated heatmap.
+Therefore, we expect these values to be unique.
+If this is not the case or if you want to use other row names for the heatmap anyway, you can specify this column, provided in the samplesheet, using the parameter `--heatmap_id_column`.

+You can also skip the heatmap generation step entirely by specifying the parameter `--skip_heatmap`.

 ### Normalization

 The normalization can be adjusted with the parameter `--normalization_method` and choosing either `GEO` or `GLM` as the method for normalization.
 The default is `GEO`.
 Future additions will incorporate possibilities to adjust further normalization parameters.